xAle33x/Logitech-Astro-AutoSwitcher/README.md

 5. Right-click the script and select **Run with PowerShell**.

 ## Adapting for Other Logitech Headsets
-This script defaults to the Astro A50.
+TESTING NEEDED: This script defaults to the Astro A50.
 If you use a different wireless Logitech headset (e.g., G Pro X Wireless, G935), you must update the battery identifier string:
 1. Press `Win + R`, paste `%LocalAppData%\LGHUB` and press Enter.
 2. Open the `settings.db` file using a text editor like Notepad++.
 3. Press `Ctrl + F` and search for `"isCharging"`.